beskhu/MailLog/README.md

 HOW TO INSTALL MAILLOG
+prerequisites : LAMP server with php7.4+ mysql mariadb10+ or mysql 5.7+

 1. copy this folder into you web hosting and modify the mysql_credentials.php file inside lpslt/php/ for the needs of your mysql installation